 Today, our members have installed low carbon refrigeration systems in over 4,000 supermarkets, four million ice cream and drinks chiller units worldwide and industrial plants with the majority being natural refrigerants.
 This work has taught the industry valuable lessons about issues such as low carbon technology options; deployment costs; energy demands; performance in hotter climates; and the availability of skilled installers and maintenance engineers.

 This culminated in the January 2016 decision to close the original Refrigeration Resolution and in the publication of the indsutry's first ever Refrigeration Booklet, which showcases real examples of how our members have been piloting natural and low-carbon refrigeration systems, and the benefits they've seen as a result.

 However, we want to see further implementation of natural refrigeration systems beyond 2015.
 We will continue to mobilise the efforts of our members and work with civil society and international organisations, with a view to promote the development, commercialisation and adoption of climate-friendly alternatives to HFCs for all relevant industry sectors and overcome barriers that limit the widespread introduction of these climate-friendly technologies and practices.

-The CGF Board has, therefore, now called on the Sustainability Steering Committee to develop a potential resolution to show how the industry will further scale up low carbon refrigeration in the future.
+The CGF Board has, therefore, now called on the Environmental Sustainability Committee to develop a potential resolution to show how the industry will further scale up low carbon refrigeration in the future.